The Marlin Miller Dance Residency Program

 Among many other awards and honors, they were the first collaborative pair to share a MacArthur Fellowship (1996) and the first Asian choreographers to receive the Samuel H. Scripps American Dance Festival Award (2004) and the Dance Magazine Award (2006).
 During the 2017-2018 academic year, Eiko is a think tank fellow in Wesleyan’s College of the Environment.Eiko’s solo project has been at over forty sites including the NY Metropolitan Museum of Art, Wall Street, sites in Fukushima, and now at Alfred University.

-Community Partners with the Marlin Miller Dance Residency Program: The New York State Council of the Arts in partnership with The NYState DanceForce; Chief Curator/Director Wayne Higby, Caitlin Brown and The Alfred Ceramic Arts Museum; Steve Crandall and the Herrick Library; Melanie Miller, Carlyn Yanda and the Alfred Box of Books Library; Dan Napolitano and The Art Force Five; The Hornell YMCA; The School of Art and Design and the Dance Department at Alfred University; and The Institute for Electronic Arts.
+Community Partners with the Marlin Miller Dance Residency Program: The New York State Council of the Arts in partnership with The NYState DanceForce; Chief Curator/Director Wayne Higby, Caitlin Brown and The Alfred Ceramic Arts Museum; Steve Crandall and the Herrick Library; Melanie Miller, Carlyn Yanda and the Alfred Box of Books Library; Art Force Five; The Hornell YMCA; The School of Art and Design and the Dance Department at Alfred University; and The Institute for Electronic Arts.

 Yvonne Rainer’s score of Chairpillow / Pat Catterson (F'17)